 Sushi And Robata By Genji

 Living as much as its namesake, Sushi and Robata use the famed fireplace cooking method to produce meat, fish, and vegetables skewered and sluggish cooked.
-Their prize place in Whole Foods in the iconic Bakers Building lets in them to utilize a wealth of regionally sourced ingredients.
-Whether it’s brunch, lunch or sharing platters you’re after, the brasserie-fashion menu lets in you to furiously feast.
+Their prize in Whole Foods in the iconic Bakers Building lets them utilize a wealth of regionally sourced ingredients.
+Whether it’s brunch, lunch, or sharing platters you’re after, the brasserie-fashion menu lets you furiously feast.
 Skewer highlights include miso Atlantic cod, Chilean sea bass, and Japanese baby lamb chops.

 Coal Rooms

-With a name like Coal Rooms, the usage of coal is kinda a given that’s why we’re raving about this Peckham-based gem.
-Coal Rooms, a grill restaurant, and café, sit comfortably in an old ticket office and centers around a coal-fired robata grill.
+With a name like Coal Rooms, the usage of coal is kind of a given.
+That’s why we’re raving about this Peckham-based gem.
+Coal Rooms, a grill restaurant, and a café sit comfortably in an old ticket office and center around a coal-fired robata grill.
 The message of sustainability seeps via the spot, noticed in hearty dishes with elements pinched and re-used from dish to dish.
 On the roaring grill, assume a gutsy menu of meat and fish such as highlights of dry elderly duck breasts, Mangalitsa cowboy steaks, roasted cod heads, forty day-aged Dexter sirloin, and extra.

 Flank